Search DrGAKMAN Blogger

 -Switch numbers will also have advantages due to gaming population growth-

--even with the next Nintendo hardware looming in 2024 the (current) Switch hardware and/or software could continue to sell for years after if supported properly (especially if the next system is backwards compatible)-
+-even with the next Nintendo hardware looming in 2025 the (current) Switch hardware and/or software could continue to sell for years after if supported properly (especially since the next system is backwards compatible)-

 The other sections in my Nintendo Philosophy pointed out where Nintendo has done things right in "The Switch Effect" but also the dangers that came before then...namely Nintendo spreading itself too thin.
 The main advantage of the Switch is that it combined home & portable hardware & software...but the danger in that is transitioning to what's next...in the past they could lean on an established home console when launching a new portable console and vice versa...not anymore!
 All eggs in one basket arguments aside, I do think Nintendo has more strength outside of video games today (through entertainment media, licensed products, etc.) than in the past so the risk is lessened, but that's only if what they're transitioning to is as good a platform or better than the Switch.
 Spreading themselves too thin can happen if they lose balance in supporting the current Switch with the next Switch.
 You don't wanna brickwall the Switch nor do you wanna use it as a safety net too much.
 You wanna carry over Switch support/success to the next Switch but you have to communicate that it IS the next Switch whilst not abandoning the current Switch too soon.